julzerinos/in-memoriam/README.md

 # In Memoriam

 This is a project dedicated to a dear childhood companion who has taught me the virtues of loyalty, friendship and compassion.
-Pabla, you will be missed.
+Love you doggo.

 ### About the project